-Boating
+Boating License

-California Boater Card: The Comprehensive Guide
+California Boater Card: A Comprehensive Guide [2025 Update]

 People relaxing on a boat after getting their California Boater Card.

+While it isn't recent news, not everyone is up to date on the current laws regarding boating in California.
 For a little history, on January 1, 2018, California's latest boating education law went into effect, requiring all California boaters to carry the California Boater Card while operating a recreational motorized vessel.
-The law is nearing the end of its "phase-in" process by age for operators of motorized boats on California waterways, making boater education mandatory in the state of California.

 Is this new information for you?
 If you're new to boating and plan to do so in California, or you're a seasoned boater but didn't realize you need a boater card, this guide is for you!
 Keep reading to learn about the California Boater Card and how to stay safe on the water